-Photonics is the key technology that uses the properties of light for a wide range of applications.
+Photonics is the key enabling technology that uses the properties of light for a wide range of applications.
 The importance of photonics in supporting and enabling different services and products is increasing.
 As we aim to meet the demand for growing needs in the area of communication, living comfort and health our ambition is to do so while minimizing the environmental impact these technological developments have.
-The photonics ecosystem of the Netherlands encompasses more than 300 companies and institutions where thousands of people already work on photonics directly or indirectly, both at large companies and at many SMEs and start-ups in the sector.
+The photonics ecosystem of the Netherlands encompasses more than 300 companies and institutions where thousands of people already work on photonics directly or indirectly, both at large companies as well as SMEs and start-ups in various sectors.

-In this document, we formulate the Photonics Roadmap, in which we want to unite our colleagues from the academic world, business and government.
-Our roadmap is based on the following starting points:
+Within this document, we present the Photonics Roadmap, aiming to bring together individuals from academia, business, and government.
+Our roadmap is constructed upon the following foundational principles: